adamcharnock/seed/docs/index.rst

 If you need an entirely fresh package then you can do this::

-    seed create
+    seed create --dry-run  # Do a dry run to make sure everything looks right seed create

 You can also pass a few options to the ``create`` command.
 See the help for details::